sh-dv/hat.sh/README.md

 ---

 [Hat.sh](https://hat.sh) is a web app that provides secure local file encryption in the browser.
-It's fast, secure uses modern cryptographic algorithms with chunked AEAD stream encryption/decryption.
+It's fast, secure, and uses modern cryptographic algorithms with chunked AEAD stream encryption/decryption.

 V2 of hat.sh introduced memory efficient in-browser large file chunked encryption using streams with libsodium.